smithlabcode/preseq/README.md

 UPDATES FROM PREVIOUS RELEASE
 ========================================================================
 We have switched the dependency on the BamTools API to SAMTools, which we believe will be more convenient for most users of preseq.
+A submodule called preseqR is added which contains the source code to build the preseq into an R package.
 Minor bugs have been fixed, and algorithms have been refined to more accurately construct counts histograms and extrapolate the complexity curve.
 More options have been added to lc_extrap. c_curve and lc_extrap are now both under a single binary for easier use, and commands will now be written as "preseq lc_extrap [OPTIONS]."
 Furthermore, there are updates to the manual for any minor issues encountered when compiling the preseq binary.

 CONTACT INFORMATION:
 ========================================================================